 RASHPAL KAUR

-My intention, my prayer is to tenderly guide you to your inner wisdom, to come home to yourself, re-member your messy wholeness and choose a life of joy and thriving.
+My intention, my prayer is to tenderly guide you to your inner wisdom, to come home to yourself, re-member your messy wholeness and choose to live in your joy.

 I offer my experience, my passion, and my deep commitment to support your journey.

-I am forever a student.
-I continue to evolve my teaching with ongoing learning and unlearning.
+I am lifelong student, evolving my teaching through ongoing learning and unlearning.

 My spiritual path has been one of both discipline and deconstruction; a journey of embodying divinity, and honouring the wisdom of my ancestors.
-Like many, I was taught to shrink myself to fit cultural narratives, suppressing my inner knowing.
-By the age of ten this internal dissonance showed up in my body as tension and constriction, which led me to explore yoga asana.
-Over the years, through cycles of remembering and forgetting, my healing has been shaped by body centred practices that are now at the heart of my offerings.
+Like many, I was taught to shrink myself to fit cultural narratives, silencing my inner knowing.
+By the age of ten this internal dissonance showed up in my body as tension, eventually guiding me towards yoga asana.
+Over time, through cycles of remembering and forgetting, my healing has been shaped by body centred practices that now form the foundation of my teaching.

-In 2005 I co-founded a Kundalini Yoga studio serving the South Asian community in West London, which I managed for 14 years before the pandemic.
-I am now an independent kundalini yoga teacher, I originally trained with 3HO (2004) & later with Kundalini Global (2020.)
+In 2005 I co-founded a Kundalini Yoga studio serving the South Asian community in West London, which I managed for 14 years until the pandemic.
+I am now an independent kundalini yoga teacher, I have trained with 3HO (2004) & Kundalini Global (2020.)

 Sharing the journey to cultivate awareness, come home to radical self love and remember with each conscious breath that we are all Beautifully Human.